 You probably already guessed it, but you will need farmer’s cheese for this recipe.
-Feel free to make it homemade using the recipe linked above or skip the extra work and pick some up from your local European specialty store.
+Feel free to make it homemade using the recipe linked above, or skip the extra work and pick some up from your local European specialty store.

 How to Make Farmer’s Cheese Coffee Cake

-- Let cool to room temperature or serve sliced warm out of the oven.
+- Bake and Serve: Bake at 350°F for about 40 minutes.
+Let the cake cool to room temperature or serve sliced warm out of the oven.